Guided by Theology

 The accelerating expansion of the universe due to the effect of dark energy will eventually cause the radiation from the cosmic creation event [13.8 billions years ago] to move away from us at greater then the velocity of light.

 There’s some serious SERIOUS problems with dark energy and the Big Bang model upon which Dr. Ross hangs all of his theory.
-If the Big Bang or dark energy/dark matter fail as explanations, old earthism loses all of its foundation.
+Because of the many inherent contradictions, the Big Bang and dark energy/dark matter fail as explanations, so old earthism loses all of its foundation.

 Let’s look at some recent crushing blows to the foundation of the Rossians.